aeon-technology/docs/content/Tutorials/FitFlexMol/fitAmnol.md

 As seen in this chart, the agreement at low energy region is not perfect, but acceptable.
 As the example above demonstrates, the rigid sampling is fast, but does not yield very accurate torsional energy curves.

-## RELAXED SAMPLINGS
+## Relaxed Sampling

 Alternatively, DFF provides a functionality that samples internal rotation energy curves using constrained minimization.
-This is done by conducting the Scan calculations using Gaussian.
+This is done by conducting the Scan calculations of Gaussian.

 1. Click **QM Date/Compute** to optimize and calculate Hessians of the molecule using the DFT B3LYP/6-31G* method.
 Import the result into a QMD file.
 Make sure a MSD file is obtained from the optimized structure, which will be used to as the starting point to sample the conformational space.